Hinduism – A brief Background

-Having resigned his job, he started a trekking expedition along Afghanistan, Baluchistan areas around 1826.
+Having resigned from his job, he started a trekking expedition along with Afghanistan, Baluchistan areas around 1826.

 He discovered the ruins of a city along the left side of ‘river Ravi’, a branch river flowing off from ‘river Sindhu (Indus)’ that was, and still flowing in current Pakistan.

 In his notes, he jotted it as ‘Harapah’ with a ‘ruinous brick castle’.
-This was the first notes of ‘Harapah’.
+These were the first notes of ‘Harapah’.

 In 1833, another explorer Sir Alexander Burns visited the area.
 He had recorded, what the locals said for the ruins as, the punishment of God to the King for his cruelty.

 In 1850 two Scottish engineers known as the Branton brothers (John Branton and Robert Branton) camped in the area to build rail tracks between Karachi and Lahore.